 Bench Planes.—The Jack Plane, f.
 1, is the first plane used in preparing stuff, its purpose being to remove irregularities left by the saw and produce a fairly smooth surface.
 It is also used generally for reducing scantlings quickly.
 It consists of a beechwood stock 17 in. long by 2 3/4 by 3 in., with a 2 1/4-in. cutting iron and similar back iron.
 The cutter is better parallel or gauged, as once fitted, the wedge will then always sit properly, and the size of the mouth remain the same throughout.
 This applies to all planes whose cutters are fixed by wedges.

-It is clearly true that as tapered irons are used up they get thinner and thus the mouth opens, but is this a compelling reason to switch to parallel blades?
+It is true that as tapered irons are used up they get thinner and thus the mouth opens, but is this a compelling reason to switch to parallel blades?

-At this stage we should note another feature of wooden planes, namely that their soles need periodic flattening because of movement caused by changes in moisture levels or due to wear and tear.
+At this stage we should note that the soles of wooden planes need periodic flattening because of wear and tear and movement caused by changes in moisture levels.
 If you look closely at wooden bench planes you will see that leading edge of the opening in the plane in which the iron sits is angled forward to allow shavings to more easily escape, and this means that as the plane is trued up and material is removed from the sole, the mouth widens.

 In the spirit of scientific research I bought a parallel blade to replace the worn out tapered iron in my wooden jointer.